docknetwork/planning/rfc/0003-schema.md

 This RFC is suggesting the use of JSON schema as defined by the CCG [here](https://w3c-ccg.github.io/vc-json-schemas).

 ## Goals

+- Support an immutable single-owner blob storage on chain.
-- Support storing schemas on chain
+- Support storing schemas in the blob storage
-- Support querying schemas from chain
+- Support querying schemas (using blob id) from chain
 - Support adding a schema to a credential using SDK.
 - Support validating a credential (and presentation) with the specified schema using SDK.